 Credit providers have become increasingly focused on understanding what drives behaviour and credit risk in specific industries, and setting lending policies accordingly.

-There are now a number of established policy guidelines across traditional service industries such as Real Estate Agencies, Financial Planning, Finance Broking, Insurance, Legal and Accounting.
+There are now a number of established policy guidelines across traditional service industries such as Real Estate Agencies, Financial Planning, Finance Broking, Insurance Brokerages, Legal Practises and Accounting Firms.

-If you involved in these industries, funding can be a good option for growth (acquisitions etc) or to help in building succession planning.
+If you are involved in these industries, funding growth via acquisitions or expansion, or to help in succession planning, is a viable option to explore.

-Like other professional service firms, these businesses often have excess capacity and are chasing a better recovery of fixed overhead costs, they may have a need to acquire new people to meet growing demand for services.
+Like other professional service firms, these businesses often have excess capacity and are chasing a better recovery of fixed overhead costs.
+Therefore, they often need to acquire new people to meet growing demand for services.

 Tomas Oliver, Brokerage Advisor at Real Estate Dynamics, sees a wide range of operators in the Real Estate Industry.
 "The participants are diverse.
 We have been involved with some great operators that have made acquisitions and successfully integrated these into their business."